renaissance-publishing/renaissance/content/chapters/09-combat.md

         their movement, unless you also incapacitate them with your attack (by knocking them over for example).
       - An Attack of Opportunity is a Reaction.

+  - Defending:

+      - Defending with Fray is not a reaction, but
+      - defending by parrying *is*.

   - Reacting to Events